 Naturally, not every conflict can be resolved by the parties themselves, and a management-imposed solution may be required.
 However, when the parties can craft their own, it is more likely to succeed in the long term than one dictated by management.

-Be sure to complement – publicly if it’s possible to do so without violating the parties’ privacy rights – each of the parties for their maturity and dedication when they are able to reach a mutually acceptable compromise.
+Be sure to complement – publicly if it’s possible to do so without violating the parties’ privacy rights – each party for their maturity and dedication when they can reach a mutually acceptable compromise.

 5. Be Patient, But Decisive

 Patience is critical.
 People in conflict need to tell their stories.
-If you make a hasty decision, at least one party (and possibly both!) will feel they haven’t been heard.
-Once an acceptable solution has been determined, however, management needs to move decisively to implement whatever changes are called for.
+If you make a hasty decision, at least one party (and possibly both) will feel they haven’t been heard.
+Once an acceptable solution has been determined, however, management must move decisively to implement whatever changes are called for.